TasmanAnalytics/tasman-identity-graph/README.md

 ## Our Resolution

-As an overview, our approach takes a set of rudderstack identify event calls, and creates user profiles using this connected component algorithm.
+As an overview, our approach takes a set of events, and creates user profiles using this connected component algorithm.
 For this approach you need an understanding of SQL and dbt to implement/orchestrate the work.

 You need to select which identifiers you wish to use in this graph, the ones chosen in this example are a backend `user_id`, the `anonymous_id` from the events, and an `email`.
 You only need 2 to make this work.